-As coronavirus in Israel recedes, tensions in Jerusalem rise
+As coronavirus recedes in Israel, tensions rise in Jerusalem

 In the backdrop of Thursday’s clashes, loom election impasses drawing on the potent symbolism of Jerusalem for both Israelis and Palestinians.

-In the meantime, the semiautonomous Palestinian government is set to hold its first elections in 15 years in late May.
-But in recent days the embattled Palestinian leadership, based in the West Bank, has said that the election will be likely pushed off unless Israel permits Palestinian residents of east Jerusalem to cast their votes.
+In the meantime, the semiautonomous Palestinian government is set to hold its first election in 15 years in late May.
+But in recent days the embattled Palestinian leadership, based in the West Bank, has said that the election will likely be delayed unless Israel permits Palestinian residents of east Jerusalem to cast their votes.

 Under previous agreements, Israel agreed to let Palestinian residents of Jerusalem, who are not Israeli citizens, vote in designated post offices around the city.
 Israel, which otherwise bans the Palestinian Authority from operating in Jerusalem, has not yet said whether it will do so again this time around.
-Critics have accused Palestinian President Mahmoud Abbas of using the Jerusalem issue as a pretext for postponing the election.
+Critics have accused Palestinian Authority President Mahmoud Abbas of using the Jerusalem issue as a pretext for postponing the election.

-Israeli Prime Minister Benjamin Netanyahu is himself trying to hold on to power following four inconclusive elections in two years.
+Israeli Prime Minister Benjamin Netanyahu is trying to hold on to power following four inconclusive elections in two years.
 In an effort to sure up his voter base, Netanyahu aligned with Itamar Ben Gvir, the head of the extremist Jewish Power party, whose members include Bentzi Gopstein, the founder of the Lehava movement.
 Israel’s high court banned Gopstein from running for parliament in 2019 because of his extremist views.

 Gopstein was present for Thursday’s march, which he had called a rally to “restore Jewish control” of Damascus Gate.